aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/indigo/_index.md

 ---
 title: Indigo
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF4B0082.
+description: Gets a system-defined color that has an ARGB value of c FF4B0082.
 type: docs
 weight: 580
 url: /net/aspose.pdf/color/indigo/
 ---
 ## Color.Indigo property

-Gets a system-defined color that has an ARGB value of #FF4B0082.
+Gets a system-defined color that has an ARGB value of \c \#FF4B0082.

 ```csharp
 public static Color Indigo { get; }